wleung85/conFusion-React/README.md

+## About
+This repo is forked from https://github.com/jmuppala/conFusion-React which is 2 years old and is updated to run on newer versions of React.
+The original repo was provided by the instructor [jmuppala](https://github.com/jmuppala) to serve as an example of how to hook up the React client with the Node server students had built in the course.
+My version of the Node server is in the private repo [here](https://github.com/wleung85/coursera-confusion-node).

+The instructor had added new features to this version of the React client compared to the ones the students had built.
+The new features include:
+- **Favorite modules**
+- **Log in/out authentication**

+## Connecting React Client with Server
+**Important:** The mongoose database must be populated with dishes, leaders, and promotions already.
+Of these three types, one *must* be "featured".
+This is used by the client for displaying the featured items on the home page.
+If the mongoose database is not populated and the node server isn't running, then the React client will fail to compile.
+1. Start mongoose database `mongod --dbpath=data --bind_ip 127.0.0.1`
+2. Start node server, source is [here](https://github.com/wleung85/coursera-confusion-node). `npm start`
+3. Install dependencies for React Client if not done already. `yarn install`
+4. Start React Client `yarn start`

+***
+# Original readme.md from source

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>